albacoto/ESCHER_RECON3D/README.md

 BUT ESCHER works with json

 ## INSTALL ESCHER
+Newest jupyter notebook is somwhere higher than 7. and that does not work with nbesxtension, so one approach to follow so the installation works, is to downgrade jupyter notebook to a version below 7.

+``pip install "notebook<7"``

+``pip install escher
+jupyter nbextension install --py escher --sys-prefix jupyter nbextension enable --py escher --sys-prefix``

+Then we can start a Jupyter Notebook and test Escher:
+``from escher import Builder
+builder = Builder()
+builder``

  ``pip install "escher[notebook]"`` in the conda enviornment that we want

-Instead of working this out in a jupyter notebook we will do it in Visual Studio Code.

-1. In the VS Code terminal, activate the Conda environment with Escher
-2. Press Cmd + Shift + P (Mac) to open the VS Code Command Palette --> "Python: Select Interpreter" and click on it.
-3. Find and select your Conda environment (Jupyter).

-THE PROBLEM WAS THAT jupyter notebook v7 did not work with nbesxtensions, so i had to downgrade jupyter notebook to a version below 7.